fsiraj00/react-practice-movieapp/README.md

 Use this link: https://react-practice-movieapp.netlify.app/

-or you can hold is locally following the steps below.
+or you can host is locally following the steps below.

 First you need to clone this repository on your device